wzzju/egui-study/README.md

 `src/app.rs` contains a simple example app.
 This is just to give some inspiration - most of it can be removed if you like.

 The official egui docs are at <https://docs.rs/egui>.
 If you prefer watching a video introduction, check out <https://www.youtube.com/watch?v=NtUkr_z7l84>.
-For inspiration, check out the [the egui study app](https://emilk.github.io/egui/index.html) and follow the links in it to its source code.
+For inspiration, check out the [the egui app](https://emilk.github.io/egui/index.html) and follow the links in it to its source code.

 ### Testing locally